dmartz86/stress/README.md

 stress js
 ======

-Stress test form mongo db with node.
+Stress test for mongodb with nodejs.
 Inserts documents on posts collection.
 At the end you will have more than 4GB to test.